kjswedberg/kjswedberg.github.io/week1.md

 at ACEP.

 ### Tuesday, May 19, 2020
 This morning, I am learning basic [Markdown](https://www.markdownguide.org/basic-syntax/).
-Things that I became familar with between yesterday and today are creating headings, lists, and adding web links.
-Yesterday, I became familiar with the basic Markdown that is discussed in the [GitHub Guides](https://guides.github.com/features/mastering-markdown/).
-Today, I became familier with the information about basic Markdown that is discussed [here](https://www.markdownguide.org/basic-syntax/).
+Yesterday, I had become familiar with the basic Markdown that is discussed in the [GitHub Guides](https://guides.github.com/features/mastering-markdown/).
+Today, I am becoming familier with the information about basic Markdown that is discussed [here](https://www.markdownguide.org/basic-syntax/) and I am reviewing the information that I had learned about Markdown yesterday.

 * Things to learn in basic Markdown:
   * [x] Headers / Subheaders